 'Why did Soleiman die?'
-Family of mentally ill inmate who died in Ontario jail says system failed them
+Family of mentally ill man who died in Ontario jail says system failed them

 Soleiman Faqiri, 30, died in segregation cell Thursday suffering from schizophrenia, family says